Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Preliminaries

 Moreover, we have many linearizations on $X\times Y$ corresponding to

 for all $(a,b)\in\Z^2_{> 0}$.

 With several group actions under consideration, we fix some notation: the superscripts $S$ and $SS$ will indicate stability and semi-stability with respect to the product action of $G\times H$.
 Stability and semi-stability for $G$ alone will be indicated by superscripts $S_G$ and $SS_G$, and similarly for $H$ alone.
+We will also refer to the (semi-)stable locus in $X$ with respect to $G$ as $X^{(S)S_G}$.

 Our plan, following \cite{pandharipande1996}, is to shift the weight of the polarization almost entirely to $X$.
-This, we will show, reduces the stability condition for $G\times H$ on $X\times Y$ to the condition for stability $H$ on $Y$.
-The following key propositions, understood in the context of variation of GIT, makes this precise: \begin{prop} Let $\pi_X:X\times Y\rightarrow X$ be the natural projection map.
-There exists a $k\gg 0$ such that with respect to the linearization $L_X^{\otimes k}\boxtimes L_Y$ on $X\times Y$, we have
+This, we will show, reduces the stability condition for $G\times H$ on $X\times Y$ to the stability condition for $H$ on $Y$.
+The following key propositions, understood in the context of variation of GIT, make this precise: \begin{prop} Let $\pi_X:X\times Y\rightarrow X$ be the natural projection map.
+Then for $a/b\gg 0$, we have, with respect to the linearization $L_X^{\otimes a}\boxtimes L_Y^{\otimes b}$ on $X\times Y$,

 \end{prop} \begin{proof} This is a standard result in variation of GIT; see e.g. \cite[Lemma 4.1]{thaddeus1996geometric}.
 This particular formulation is equivalent to Propositions 7.1.1 and 7.1.2 in \cite{pandharipande1996}. \end{proof} \begin{prop}[{\cite[Prop.~8.2.1]{pandharipande1996}}] Let $Q\subset \pi^{-1}_X(X^{S_G})$ be a closed subscheme.
-Then for $k$ as in Proposition \ref{prop:pand-loci-containment}, we have
+Then for $a,b$ as in Proposition \ref{prop:pand-loci-containment}, we have

-\end{prop} \begin{proof} We sketch a variation of GIT argument here.
+\end{prop} \begin{proof} \ifdetailed We first sketch a variation of GIT argument, and then give a proof following the argument of \cite[Prop.~8.2.1]{pandharipande1996}.
+In both arguments, we only prove the statement for stable loci; the semi-stable case is identical. \else We sketch a variation of GIT argument here.
 An explicit proof in coordinates can also be found in \cite[Prop.~8.2.1]{pandharipande1996}.
-We only prove the statement for stable loci; the semi-stable case is identical.
+We only prove the statement for stable loci; the semi-stable case is identical. \fi